-Tamas Tarjányi is leader of the voice section of the "Crescendo Summer Institute".
+Tamas Tarjányi heads the voice section of the Crescendo Summer Institute.

-Timothy Bentch is the co-founder of the "Crescendo Summer Institute" and was till 2016 the artistic director (together with Eszter Dudas) and from 2016-2018 he was the dean of the CSI faculty.
+Timothy Bentch is the co-founder of the Crescendo Summer Institute and has been its co-artistic director alongside Eszter Dudas until 2016.
+From 2016-2018 he was the dean of the CSI faculty.

 Other roles with the Hungarian State Opera include Ferrando in Cosi fan tutte, Tamino in The Magic Flute, Tito in La Clemenza di Tito, and Alfredo in La Traviata.
 His performed opera repertoire of over 40 roles also includes such roles as Mozart’s Mitridate, Nemorino in L’Elisir d’amore, Edguardo in Lucia, Almaviva in The Barber of Seville, Ismaele in Nabucco, Fenton in Falstaff, Tom Rakewell in The Rake’s Progress, four roles in operas by Benjamin Britten, and numerous baroque operas – Jupiter in Semele, Nero in The Coronation of Poppea, Monteverdi’s Ulyssis, and Orfeo – a performance that marked the opening of the new theater in the Hungarian National Palace of the Arts in 2005.
 His performances have taken him to many other countries including the Netherlands, Italy, Spain, Bulgaria, France, Malta, Israel, Russia, the UK, and Germany.